 This course covers theories of child development, developmental sequences, and factors that influence children's development, from pre-school through middle childhood for all children.
 Emphasis is placed on sequences in physical/motor, social, emotional, cognitive, and language development multiple influences on development and learning of the whole child.
 Upon completion, students should be able to identify typical and atypical developmental characteristics, plan experiences to enhance development, and describe appropriate interaction techniques and environments.
+This course may satisfy a major course for the Birth-Kindergarten Education Major at Catawba College.

-◯ EDU 146 Child Guidance
+EDU 146 Child Guidance

 This course introduces practical principles and techniques for providing developmentally appropriate guidance for all children with and without disabilities, including those at risk.
 Emphasis is placed on encouraging self-esteem, cultural awareness, effective communication skills, direct/indirect techniques/strategies and observation to understand the underlying causes of behavior.
 Upon completion, students should be able to demonstrate appropriate interactions with children and families and promote conflict resolution, self-control, self-motivation, and self-esteem in children.
+This course may satisfy a major course for the Birth-Kindergarten Education Major at Catawba College.